supravatm/magento2-fake-data-api/README.md

 ## 📝 License

-MIT License.
+This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to fork, modify, and share.

+---

+&copy; 2025 Supravat Mondal.
+All rights reserved.